macCesar/purgetss-docs/docs/customization/7-Icon Fonts Libraries.md

 ---
 sidebar_position: 7
-slug: missing-icon-libraries
+slug: icon-fonts-libraries
 ---

-# Missing Icon libraries
+# Icon Fonts Libraries

 :::info official icon fonts for **PurgeTSS**

-Previous versions of **PurgeTSS** included several icon libraries like Bootstrap Icons, Boxicons, LineIcons and Tabler Icons.
-And adding more icons fonts was getting out of control.
+Previous versions of **PurgeTSS** included several icon fonts libraries such as Bootstrap Icons, Boxicons, LineIcons, and Tabler Icons. **However, adding more icon fonts was getting out of control**.

-**So we've decided to leave the following fonts as the official icon fonts for PurgeTSS:**
+**As a result, we have decided to leave the following fonts as the official icon fonts for PurgeTSS:**

 - [Font Awesome 6 Free](https://fontawesome.com)
 - [Framework 7](https://framework7.io/icons/)
 - [Material Icons](https://fonts.google.com/icons?icon.set=Material+Icons)
 - [Material Symbols](https://fonts.google.com/icons?icon.set=Material+Symbols)

 :::

 ## Recreating the deleted libraries
-The good news is that you can recreate the deleted libraries, and even combine them with other icon fonts with the `build-fonts` command!
+The good news is that you can recreate them using the `build-fonts` command:

-Follow these steps to recreate them:

 ### 1. Download the libraries
 Start by downloading the libraries from their official websites: